top of page

 5. I must have at least a bit of empathy for the villain.

-If the villain is too much of a jerk, then my experience is spoiled.
-This is what happened to me when I watched the movie, Cape Fear (1962).
+If the villain is too much of a jerk, my experience is spoiled.
+This happened to me when I watched the movie Cape Fear (1962).
 I came away from that feeling run down because Robert Mitchum did such an extraordinary job of being a real creep.
 His performance caused me to hate the character (and even Robert Mitchum for a while).
 That just made me feel bad.
-This also happened to me when watching the movie, The Martian (2015).
-The NASA director in that story was so heartless (clearly a cardboard 2D fill-in villain) that the movie should have been entitled, The Jerk Running NASA, and, Oh By The Way, There’s a Man Stranded on Mars.
+This also happened to me when watching the movie The Martian (2015).
+The NASA director in that story was so heartless (clearly a cardboard 2D fill-in villain) that the movie should have been entitled A Jerk Running NASA and Oh By The Way, There’s a Man Stranded on Mars.

 When I see villains on the screen or on paper, I want to feel,